 Community councils are consulted on planning applications and have one person as their point of contact for all planning matters.

 Angus has 25 community councils.
-All are currently operational.
+Friockheim and Lunanhead and District are not formed.

 To become a community councillor, you must be: